AIWIP/openwrt-starter-kit/docs/principles.md

 ## Guiding Principles

-- The software should be portable and concerns seperated so that a change of hardware or technology for the frontend won't effect the whole stack.
+The software should be portable and concerns seperated so that a change of hardware or technology for the frontend won't effect the whole stack.

-In order to help acheive these we divide each section of this module into 4 layers (HNCF) similar to MVC for application development. each piece of fuctionality is devided up into each layer and determines how we implement it.
+In order to help this we divide each section of this module into 4 layers (HNCF) similar to MVC for application development. each piece of fuctionality is devided up into each layer and determines how we implement it.

 ### Hardware Layer